hyanezs/light-it_HealthcareChallenge/README.md

 The easiest way to get started is to install Docker.
 You can find the installation instructions for your operating system [here](https://docs.docker.com/get-docker/).

-After installing Docker, you can run continue with the following steps.
+After installing Docker, you can continue with the following steps.

 ### Clone the repository

-Clone the repository using the following command:
+Clone the repository using the following command (if not already done):

 ```bash
 git clone https://github.com/hyanezs/light-it_HealthcareChallenge.git